Quantum walk on a random comb: Numerical studies and results

 We refer to Appendix~\ref{ASmatrix} for details.
 For the local coefficients $B_n$ of the $| B_{\theta,\delta}\rangle$ states, the above eigenvalue equation gives the recursion relation \rf{BthEq}, which is the same as the recursion relation for states of the binary chain for energy $E$ and disorder potential $V=V(E,\delta)$ given by \rf{VEd}.
 The Lyapunov exponent can be evaluated as a function of $E$ and $\delta$ by the standard method reviewed in Sec.~\ref{sNumRes1D}.

-On Fig.~\ref{lambdaSEdel}, we given numerical estimates of the Lyapunov exponent as function of the phase shift $\delta$, for various values of the energy $E$, and for the specific value $p=1/4$ of the hole probability for the random comb.
+On Fig.~\ref{lambdaSEdel}, we give numerical estimates of the Lyapunov exponent as a function of the phase shift $\delta$, for various values of the energy $E$, and for the specific value $p=1/4$ of the hole probability for the random comb.

 Again, the Lyapunov exponent is generically non-zero, and exhibits singularities.
 However, it vanishes for the specific value of the phase shift

 since for this value of $\delta$, the potential $V(E,\delta)$ vanishes independently of the hole probability $p$.